 The vast majority (97%) of Canadian oil production occurs in three provinces: Alberta, Saskatchewan, and Newfoundland and Labrador.
 In 2015 Alberta produced 79.2% of Canada’s oil, Saskatchewan 13.5%, and the province of Newfoundland and Labrador 4.4%.
 British Columbia and Manitoba produced about 1% apiece.

-Conventional drilling stretches populations to the most odd and remote parts of the province.
+Conventional stretches populations to the most remote parts of the province.
 Even then, the locations of most of these sites blend in so well, that people usually don’t even know they are there.
-Hidden in the north where almost nobody lives, hides an infinite amount of pump jacks and larger drill sites that are always working — 24/7.
-In Canada, it is nothing like it is in US — especially Los Angeles, where I have already written about drill sites that are deliberately hidden in plain sight.
+Hidden in the north where almost nobody lives, hides an infinite amount of pump jacks and larger drill sites that are always working—24/7.
+In Canada, it is nothing like it is in US—especially Los Angeles, where I have already written about drill sites that are deliberately hidden in plain sight.
 There, the oil reserves are located right underneath the city.
 In Canada, nothing is hidden from anybody, everything is right there but conveniently located in the most isolated places available.
-I have also written about how extreme the air pollution is getting in Alberta — almost worst than it is Los Angeles actually, and all this is being directly generated by the oil production.
+I have also written about how extreme the air pollution is getting in Alberta—almost worst than it is Los Angeles actually, and all this is being directly generated by the oil production.

-Everything is 100% dependent on the North American system running smoothly, first.
-The United States, Canada and of course Mexico too.
-But primarily the US… If something were to happen to their oil reserves, that could mean anarchy.
-The whole machine depends on Uncle Sam staying strong and presenting dominance in order to keep all the other countries in line — or at least that’s the story we’re all being told.
+Everything is totally dependent on the North American system running smoothly, first.
+But primarily the US.
+If something were to happen to their oil reserves, that could mean anarchy.
+The whole machine depends on Uncle Sam staying strong and presenting dominance in order to keep all the other countries in line, or at least that’s the story we’re all being told.
 That’s a good thing too.
-Plausibly, the world’s never been better since the US has been in charge… But that’s a whole other story.
+Plausibly, the world’s never been better since the US has been in charge.
+But that’s a whole other story.
 People that live in Alberta should know and be proud that their precious oil reserves keep the American economy running smoothly, which in turn keeps the whole world’s economic system running.
 If think about it, energy extraction in Alberta is what makes a global economy possible.
 Almost half of America’s oil comes from Alberta and that’s something to celebrate.
 The long-lasting political stability in Canada has undoubtedly granted the US a never-ending supply of oil.

-Albertan’s may try say that they play their role in their economy (their oil sands) and they do, sort-of… This is where it starts to get really complicated.
+Albertans may try to say that they play their role in their economy (their oil sands) and they do, sort-of.
+This is where it starts to get really complicated.
 The government of Alberta and Canada does own the land that the very valuable resources are located on.
 Period.
-Unfortunately for the regular hard-working citizens — none of that means a damn thing in a free market economy.
+Unfortunately for the regular hard-working citizens—none of that means a damn thing in a free market economy.
 In a free market, it’s all about who’s in control.
 It does not matter where the product is coming from.

-Author William Marsden describes in his book Stupid to the Last Drop how the Premiers of Alberta, Lougheed and Klein (1971-85 and 92-2006) and Prime Minister of Canada, Mulroney (1984-93) invented NAFTA in full collaboration (intimidation) with (from) the Americans.
+The author William Marsden describes in his book Stupid to the Last Drop how the Premiers of Alberta, Lougheed and Klein (1971-85 and 92-2006) and Prime Minister of Canada, Mulroney (1984-93) invented NAFTA in full collaboration (intimidation) with (from) the Americans.
 I’m obviously simplifying his entire argument, but those two gentlemen did initiate the free trade deals which are still in place today.
-Their NAFTA evolved from the National Energy Program (NEP) which was created and enacted by Trudeau Sr. in the 80s — his son Justin Trudeau became the Prime Minister in 2015.
+Their NAFTA evolved from the National Energy Program (NEP) which was created and enacted by Trudeau Sr. in the 80s—his son Justin Trudeau became the Prime Minister in 2015.

 When Canada agreed to NAFTA, we agreed also to Article 605.
-The actual text of Article 605 is here: Global Affairs Canada.
-Article 605 is symbolic because when it was signed, Canada agreed without any doubt that American Policy is more important than Canadian Policy.
+(The actual text of Article 605 is here: Global Affairs Canada.)
+The article is symbolic because when it was signed, Canada agreed without any doubt that American Policy is more important than Canadian Policy.
 Americans will always be able to survive even if that means the sacrifice of every single grain of resource and mineral that Canada has.
 Every single Canadian job will be lost first, as long as Americans aren’t losing out in the end.
 That’s the article in a nutshell.